SmartCampus/dashboards-config/nodejs/back/composition-engine/visualization-catalog/README.md

  9. Distribution, Patterns, Data over time, Comparisons and Relationships functions with several data sources matches Line and Bar Chart as first result.

  This specification is guaranted by integration tests in `test/mockTest.js` file.

+## Intallation

+At the service root, run `npm install`, root privileges might be required depending on your operating system.

+Run `node app.js` at the service root to launch the service.

+## Tests

+Run `mocha` to launch the test suites.